- Standard Node reboot: A typical reboot to apply a system update or other change.

 Queue reboot to start immediately

-consideration of the active state of the Nodes.
-Before using this flag, please ensure the Nodes are idle or otherwise able to interrupt running workflows.
+You can queue a reconfigure reboot to begin immediately by adding the--force flag, but this flag doesn’t consider the active state of the Nodes.
+Before you use this flag, ensure the Nodes are idle or otherwise able to interrupt running workflows.